ansys/pyansys-math/doc/source/index.rst

 similar manner to the popular  `NumPy <numpy_docs_>`_ and `SciPy <scipy_docs_>`_ libraries.

-The AnsysMath command set is based on tools for manipulating large mathematical matrices and vectors that provide access to standard linear algebra operations, access to the powerful sparse linear solvers of the ANSYS software (Ansys Mechanical APDL for now), and the ability to solve eigenproblems.
+The PyAnsys-Math command set is based on tools for manipulating large mathematical matrices and vectors that provide access to standard linear algebra operations, access to the powerful sparse linear solvers of the ANSYS software (Ansys Mechanical APDL for now), and the ability to solve eigenproblems.